 11/18/2008 07:55 AM

 I went to a conference where a dietitian once said: "There are no bad foods, only bad diets."
-I always thought that was a good, common-sense perspective.

-Research published during the past 5-10 years suggests that consuming excessive amounts of fructose from these unnatural sources is clearly associated with a long list of health problems.
-In fact, the Center for Science in the Public Interest (CSPI) feels so strongly about the health risks of HFCS that, in July 2005, they petitioned the FDA to require warning labels on soda pop.
+Research published during the past 10-20 years suggests that consuming excessive amounts of fructose from these unnatural sources is clearly associated with a long list of health problems.
+In fact, the Center for Science in the Public Interest (CSPI) feels so strongly about the health risks of HFCS that, in 2005, they petitioned the FDA to require warning labels on soda pop.

-But how can HFCS be bad for us?
-After all, fructose occurs naturally in honey and many fruits such as bananas, dates, nectarines, and peaches.
+But how can fructose be bad for us?
+After all, fructose occurs naturally in honey and many fruits.
+Raisins, dates, figs, and peaches have some of the highest amounts.

-In this review, I'll explain this and summarize some of the research on fructose and its health effects.
+In this review, I'll explain this paradox and summarize some of the research on fructose and its health effects.

 BIOCHEMISTRY OF FRUCTOSE

 I don't want to make this discussion overly scientific, however, there are several biochemistry details that need to be pointed out.

-First, simple sugars are grouped as either "monosaccharides" or "disaccharides."
+First, simple sugars are either "monosaccharides" or "disaccharides."
 Fructose is considered a monosaccharide:

 | MONOSACCHARIDES|| DISACCHARIDES|